 One of the most crucial duties of a software manager is monitoring the project’s progress.
 Project development is a complex process, fraught with lots of roadblocks.

 Hence, the manager should be strategic with deadlines that give developers enough time to accommodate unexpected issues.
-Moreover, the manager will negotiate with the client about the reasonable possible time to complete the product.
+Moreover, the manager will negotiate with the client or management to establish reasonable timelines to complete the product.

 One of the hardest things for a development team is making key architecture decisions.
 The dev manager ensures there is a scalable system architecture design.
 This way, developers have a guideline on which technologies to leverage.
 Software development managers steer the team to create smart architecture choices for the business.

 Identifying the core features and requirements is necessary to come up with the right method and system of development.
 More often than not, software development managers also need to be experts on the product.

 Some companies have a product team that ultimately drives all the product roadmaps, requirements, etc. However, software development managers still need to be experts about the product and how it works.
 They should have a strong voice on the product roadmap.